 Use the library on-line catalog to locate books relevant to your topic.

 Unless you know the title and/or author of the book you are looking for, research topics should be searched by Keyword to maximize the number of references for a topic.
-If for example, you wanted to locate books about standardized testing, you could enter "standardized testing" as a search term.
-A keyword search using "standardized testing" yielded 23 results.
+If for example, you wanted to locate books about poverty in city environments, you could enter "urban poverty" as a search term.
+A keyword search using "urban poverty" yielded 130 results.

 Another way to search is to browse by Subject.
-For example, if you use "drug testing" as a search term, you will see that the topic breaks down into 10 subtopics.
-You will also see that we have some books devoted to the topic in general, but most of our books relate to the drug testing of employees, criminals and athletes.
+For example, if you use "poverty" as a search term, you will see that the topic breaks down into 105 subtopics.

 A high number of subtopics is often an indication of an overly broad topic.